Eccentricity Confound in EEG-based Visual Attention Decoding from Gaze-Fixated Neural Tracking of Motion in Natural Videos: Experimental Protocol

 \subsection{Visual content}

 The stimuli consisted of seven single-shot natural videos taken from the video set used in \cite{yao2024identifying, yao2025eeg}.
 Each video featured a person performing a stage act and was truncated to \SI{3}{\minute} duration with a frame rate of \SI{30}{\hertz}.
-To better control the performer's eccentricity relative to the gaze fixation point, we centered the performer in each video by (1) detecting the performer's bounding box in each frame using a pre-trained Mask R-CNN model \cite{he2017mask}, (2) defining the bounding box size as the maximum width and height across all frames, (3) smoothing the bounding box center positions to reduce abrupt movements, and (4) cropping the video frames based on the smoothed centers and fixed bounding box size.
+To better control the performer's eccentricity relative to the gaze fixation point, we centered the performer in each video by (1) detecting the performer's bounding box in each frame using a pre-trained Mask R-CNN model \cite{he2017mask}\footnote{The Mask R-CNN model used an Inception v2 backbone with pre-trained weights from the COCO (Common Objects in Context) dataset.
+The model exhibited an exceptionally low bounding-box detection failure rate on our experimental stimuli (ranging from $0\%$ to $1.46\%$ across videos, mean = $0.24\%$).
+Missing bounding boxes in these frames were resolved via linear interpolation.}, (2) defining the bounding box size as the maximum width and height across all frames, (3) smoothing the bounding box center positions to reduce abrupt movements, and (4) cropping the video frames based on the smoothed centers and fixed bounding box size.
 The resulting cropped videos varied in size and were resized, with aspect ratios preserved, to a height of 540 pixels for display on a $1920 \times 1080$ pixel canvas with a black background.
+Given the display geometry (Section~\ref{sec:data_acquisition}), 540 pixels subtended approximately $6^\circ$ of visual angle in height.
+While the stimulus width varied across individual videos to preserve the original aspect ratios of the cropped bounding boxes, it remained close to the height, with its horizontal visual angle ranging from $6^\circ$ to $7^\circ$.

-Three tasks were designed (see Section~\ref{sec:tasks}).
-In Tasks 1 and 2, each cropped video gradually shifted from the screen center toward either the left or right side (randomly assigned) at a constant speed of $0.1$ pixels per frame, while in Task 3, the videos remained centered (see Figure \ref{fig:tasks}).
+Three tasks were designed (see Section~\ref{sec:tasks}), and the same seven videos were used in all three tasks.
+In Tasks 1 and 2, each cropped video gradually shifted from the screen center toward either the left or right side at a constant speed of $0.1$ pixels per frame.
+In contrast, the videos in Task 3 remained centered (see Figure \ref{fig:tasks}).
+Because spatial direction was not an experimental factor of interest, the direction of the shift in Tasks 1 and 2 was treated as a nuisance variable and randomly assigned to prevent systematic directional bias.
+At this constant speed, and with a frame rate of 30 frames per second, each video's center translated a maximum of 540 pixels from the screen center over the 3-minute duration.
+At maximum displacement, the video occupied the visual field from roughly $3^\circ$ to $9^\circ$ eccentricity (inner edge to outer edge, respectively).